lucapompei/k8s-cluster/jenkins-cicd/README.md

 - gitRemoteConfigName: The git name to use to push on remote
 - gitRemoteBranchMapping (default: develop:develop,release:release,master:master,hotfix:hotfix): The map of allowed branches for which push on remote branch

+VM data
+- toVM (defaultValue: false): Indicates whether the deployment is directed to VM
+- vmCredentials: The credentials to use to login into the VM
+- vmCommands: The (semicolon separated) command to execute into the VM
+- vmAllowedBranch (default: master) : The list of allowed branches for which push on VM

 ## Steps

 - Build